SitecorePowerShell/Book/authoring-reports.md

 ![Save action script](images/screenshots/reports-action-save.png)

+At this point my action will show on all reports what list Item objects.
+But now that my script is saved I can modify its rules to narrow it down only to Show for reports named "ListChildren".
+For this I can click the **Runtime** button in the ISE ribbon and edit the *Show if rules are met or not defined* field.

 #### UI Elements

 The `Show-ListView` command provides the *Hide* parameter to control visibility of the UI elements.